TakenPilot/client-side-event-bus/README.md

 - Topic-based routing
 - Trie-based wildcard subscriptions
-- Highly memory efficient and performant
+- Highly memory-efficient and performant
 - No dependencies
 - Self-contained in an IIFE
 - MUCH faster than regex-based routing